LouisCasillas/MyNotes/Business/business-ideas.md

 - Bravos - site for people to give each other positive comments and awards

 - Website that lets people be phone references or old bosses for people looking for work

+- Website with AI fish floating around that people can spend money on to buy, feed, buy stuff for the tank